tum-gis/ckanext-grouphierarchy-sddi/README.md

-# ckanext-hierarchy - Organization hierarchy for CKAN
+# ckanext-grouphierarchy - group hierarchy for CKAN

-Provides a new field on the organization edit form to select a parent organization.
-This new hierarchical arrangement of organizations is displayed using templates in this extension, instead of the usual list.
-An organization page also displays the section of the tree that it is part of, under the 'About' tab.
+Provides a new field on the group edit form to select a parent group.
+This new hierarchical arrangement of groups is displayed using templates in this extension, instead of the usual list.
+An group page also displays the section of the tree that it is part of, under the 'About' tab.

 Forms (hierachy_form plugin):
-* /organization/new
+* /group/new
-* /organization/edit/{id}
+* /group/edit/{id}

 Templates (hierarchy_display plugin):
-* /organization - now shows the organization hierarchy instead of list
+* /group - now shows the group hierarchy instead of list
-* /organization/about/{id} - now also shows the relevant part of the hierarchy
+* /group/about/{id} - now also shows the relevant part of the hierarchy

+Please note that the categories of groups are hard coded. github.com/MandanaMoshref/ckanext-grouphierarchy/blob/master/ckanext/grouphierarchy/templates/group/snippets/group_list.html#L33 / L49 / L66

 Snippets (used by hierarchy_display and ckanext-scheming):
-* /scheming/form_snippets/org_hierarchy.html
+* /scheming/form_snippets/group_hierarchy.html

 You can use this extension with CKAN as it is, enabling both plugins.
 Or if you use an extension to customise the form already with an IGroupForm, then you